Rainbow Day, יום ברית הקשת

 Celebrate Rainbow Day and the Rainbow Covenant with all life!

-In the Rainbow Day curriculum, you’ll find Torah, prayers and liturgies, midrashim about rainbows, lesson plans about seed-saving, learning from Hoshea and Ezekiel, Kabbalah and midrash, and project ideas—40 in all—that you can use to celebrate the Rainbow covenant on Shabbat Behar (May 27-28, 2016), on Rainbow Day (June 3-4, 2016), on Shabbat Noach (Nov 4-5 in 2016), and any time you want to focus on environmental causes.
+In the Rainbow Day curriculum, you’ll find Torah, prayers and liturgies, midrashim about rainbows, lesson plans about seed-saving, learning from Hoshea and Ezekiel, Kabbalah and midrash, and project ideas—40 in all—that you can use to celebrate the Rainbow covenant on Shabbat Behar (May 19-20 in 2017), on Rainbow Day (42nd day of the Omer, May 21-22 in 2017), on Shabbat Noach (Oct 20-21 in 2017), and any time you want to focus on environmental causes.
 The Rainbow Covenant with all life is the first covenant of the Torah.
 (You can download in-depth study sheets on the connection between the Rainbow covenant and the Sinai/Shmitah covenant with the land that is found in that week’s parshah here.
 Go to the Shmita Project to learn more about Shmita.)

 Download the Rainbow Day curriculum.
 It includes: Rainbow and Shmitah covenant Torah texts, poetry for kids, liturgy and midrash, frogs, mikveh, the dangers of triclosan (found in anti-bacterial soap), hydrofracking in Israel, and much more.
 A table of contents with a list of all 40 modules, along with the ages each is appropriate for, can be found below.
 Many individual modules have study sheets, articles, and lesson plans that you can download directly below.
 You can add your ideas to this curriculum too: write to R’ David Seidenberg of neohasid.org (rebduvid86 at gmail.com).
 Every year we add a link to one of the issues found in the curriculum here: Learn about fracking in Israel.
 New to this year’s download: all the url’s are live links that you can click.
 Lastly, don’t leave this page without listening to the Brit/Hoshea song — scroll down to find the video link!